 Secondly, the article concludes by claiming that if Canadians “want to move forward, it is not by dividing the country that we will get there.
 It is by finding common ground.”
 Intentionally or not, this phrase echoes Justin Trudeau’s campaign book / memoir, Common Ground—the French title matches the article’s French original too, Terrain d’Entent.
 I have written a review of Trudeau’s book elsewhere.
 Suffice it to say that, as with centrism, there is nothing inherently redeeming about brandishing consensus in a democracy.
 Consensus is no sure guarantee of pragmatism or prosperity, since, as with centrism, we need to ask which kind of consensus we’re talking about, and for whom.

 What counts as pragmatic or prosperous is itself an ideologically inflected judgment.
 When the top 1% accumulate unprecedented wealth, protecting it through centrist, consensus-based, supposedly pragmatic politics (to say nothing of the nefarious means employed), obviously that does not settle the question of whether or not the distribution of that prosperity is just or democratic (see Danny Dorling, Inequality and the 1%, 2019).
-In such a situation conflict may be much more appropriate as a democratic political strategy than consensus.
+In such a situation conflict may be much more appropriate as a democratic political strategy.
 Plainly consensus can serve as a pleasant-seeming ideological mask worn over more particular partisan interests, diverting attention away from material social developments which may be highly unequal, partial, and anything but the basis of political, social, or economic “common ground.”
 In Justin Trudeau’s case this often takes the form of setting himself up as a moderate between extremes, using longstanding liberal scarecrows to do so (e.g. a patently false equivalence between Karl Marx and Ayn Rand), all the while championing the middle class as if the mere appearance of the word “middle” ensures us that the majority of Canadians will be well-served.
 As often as not in Canadian politics, consensus is an empty or even mendacious slogan that tells us nothing substantive about the policies adopted in its name.

 Apparently some observers find the notion of a politics of ideological division disagreeable or distasteful, as if it has no place in a peaceful, ordered democracy.
 Whether that is because they think it leads to intractable or intolerable problems is hard to say.
 If so, that is a supposition advanced on the basis of shaky premises, not to say a preference smuggled in as an insight.
 The contention that consensual collaboration around the centre of the political spectrum leads to forward-moving democratic progress, whatever that means, is both hollow and incredibly banal.
 Approval of progress in such instances typically begs the question: those who value generic consensus and what seems like political moderation will point to commonsense (historical?) “evidence” which allegedly indicates that consensus and political moderation are the surest way to ensure progress.
 Quelle surprise!